 The WP1624 consists of a hydraulic power source, live deck, infeed conveyor, and wood splitter.
 A KOHLER® gas engine drives hydraulic pumps to power the system.
-An optional Log Lifter can be mounted directly to the live deck.
+P3 Electronic controller maximizes saw cutting performance.
+The optional Log Lifter can be mounted directly to the live deck.
 Integrated stacking conveyors are available in 8 ft (2.4 m) and 12 ft (3.6 m) lengths.
 Trailer-type conveyors are available in 16 ft (4.8 m) and 24 ft (7.3 m) lengths.